Diversity, equality and inclusion

 Definitions

-Regarding diversity, we use the term Black, Asian and Minority Ethnic, but take this in its broadest sense, including shared (minority) cultures, and religions, for example, Muslims, or GRT (Gypsy, Roma and Traveller communities) – both significant groups in Surrey.
+Regarding diversity, we use the term Black, Asian and Minority Ethnic, but take this in its broadest sense, including shared (minority) cultures, and religions, for example, Muslim or GRT (Gypsy, Roma and Traveller) communities – both significant groups in Surrey.

 Under equality, we naturally look to support all the groups as defined in the Equalities Act, with disability and age being of particular note as regards the carers we support.